Powerlearnproject/se-assignment-5-urbanus-dev/README.md

  **(i)Theme:**

       Go to File > Preferences > Color Theme and select your preferred theme.

       Extensions:

       Install essential extensions like:

-     1. ESLint: For JavaScript/TypeScript linting.
+      ESLint: For JavaScript/TypeScript linting.

-     2. Prettier: For code formatting.
+      Prettier: For code formatting.

-     3. Live Server: To run a development server for static and dynamic pages.
+      Live Server: To run a development server for static and dynamic pages.

-     4. Python: If you plan to work with Python.
+      Python: If you plan to work with Python.

-     5. C/C++ for Visual Studio Code if working with C++ or C
+      C/C++ for Visual Studio Code if working with C++ or C

-     6. Flutter : if you plan to use the flutter for creation of mobile and websites
+      Flutter: If you plan to use the Flutter for creation of mobile and websites

-     7. Dart: this will enable us use the  Dart programming language
+      Dart: This will enable us use the Dart programming language

  **Version Control:**